Scaling Methods for Stochastic Chemical Reaction Networks

 The ${M/M/\infty}$ queue with input parameter $\lambda{\ge}0$ and output parameter $\mu{>}0$ is a Markov process $(L(t))$ on $\N$ with transition rates

 The invariant distribution of $(L(t))$ is Poisson with parameter $\rho{=}\lambda/\mu$.

 This fundamental process can be seen as a kind of discrete Ornstein-Uhlenbeck process.
-It has a long history, it has been used in some early mathematical models of telephone networks at the beginning of the twentieth century, see~\citet{Erlang09}, also in stochastic models of natural radioactivity in the 1950's, see~\citet{Hammersley} and it is the basic process of mathematical models communication networks analyzed in the 1970's, see~\citet{Kelly}.
+It has a long history, it has been used in some early mathematical models of telephone networks at the beginning of the twentieth century, see~\citet{Erlang09}, also in stochastic models of natural radioactivity in the 1950's, see~\citet{Hammersley} and it is the basic process of mathematical models of communication networks analyzed in the 1970's, see~\citet{Kelly}.
 See Chapter~6 of~\citet{Robert}.

 Technical results on this stochastic process turn out to be useful to investigate the scaling properties of some CRNs and, as we will see, in the construction of couplings used in our proofs.
-See Sections~\ref{SecAgaz} and~\ref{ConvT2S3Proof} for example.